Andy4495/TI-RSLK-Example-Sketches/README.md

 ## Display Connection

 The RSLK main board has connections to attach an LCD or OLED display to the robot chassis.
 The pins directly support SparkFun 10168, Adafruit 338, or Adafruit 938 displays.
 I don't have any of those displays, so I connected a NewHaven 2x16 OLED.
 Since the pin placement does not match, I created an adapter board that made use of the AF938 connector (which I use because it has a 5V supply pin).
-The pins are numbers 8 to 1 (left to right) when looking at the chassis from the top:
+The pins are numbered 8 to 1 (left to right) when looking at the chassis from the top:

 ```text
                    Display